The countdown is on: Vertex Energy Inc. (VTNR)

-Vertex Energy Inc. (VTNR) is priced at $8.84 after the most recent trading session.
-At the very opening of the session, the stock price was $9.26 and reached a high price of $9.89, prior to closing the session it reached the value of $9.14.
-The stock touched a low price of $9.12.Recently in News on March 8, 2022, Vertex Energy Reports Fourth Quarter and Full-Year 2021 Results and Provides Strategic Update on Mobile Refinery Acquisition.
-Vertex Energy, Inc. (NASDAQ:VTNR), (“Vertex” or the “Company”), a leading specialty refiner and marketer of high-quality refined products, today announced its financial results for the fourth quarter and full-year 2021 ended December 31, 2021.
-You can read further details here
+Vertex Energy Inc. (VTNR) is priced at $9.91 after the most recent trading session.
+At the very opening of the session, the stock price was $10.05 and reached a high price of $11.30, prior to closing the session it reached the value of $9.94.
+The stock touched a low price of $9.03.Recently in News on April 1, 2022, Vertex Energy Completes Acquisition of Mobile Refinery.
+Vertex Energy, Inc. (NASDAQ:VTNR) (“Vertex” or the “Company”), a leading specialty refiner and marketer of high-quality refined products today announced the completion of the previously announced acquisition of the Mobile, Alabama refinery and related marine terminal and logistics assets from Equilon Enterprises LLC d You can read further details here

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse